-I’m looking forward to being intentional in my plans, my interactions and my relationships in 2017.
+I’m looking forward to being intentional in my plans, my interactions and my relationships this year.
 I will keep my intention in line with my spiritual center by wearing my Yoshi-Bella Chakra bracelet with quality gemstones for each chakra.
-Paired with a custom medallion with "Intentional", my word of the year, I know I’m going to set up my year with tools for my best life .
+Paired with a custom medallion with my word of the year, I know I’m going to set up my year with tools for my best life .

 I am fascinated by this topic - what is your intention for your best life?
 What action steps and goals have you put in place to get there?
 Please comment and share below!

-Setting my Intention for how I want to spend 2017 - Intentionally!
+Setting my Intention for how I want to spend this year - Intentionally!